 The drive to have kids is something many people experience.
 We often think of this as a huge chapter in our lives, and we are right.
 Having kids is a big deal, but it is also one of the most challenging jobs in the world.
 We love them so much, but it is no secret that parents sometimes burn out.
 Being that needed by another person, never mind the sleep deprivation, is exhausting.
 We rely on our kids to bring us happiness, and while they do, our lives can’t be entirely fulfilled by them.
 Here are some reasons why.

-They’re a Constant Rollercoaster Ride
+Parenting Is a Constant Rollercoaster

 They’re Expensive